jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 ## How are stadium costs measured?

-The costs reported here reflect publicly reported capital costs on building, land, and infrastructure for constructing new sports stadiums and arenas that served as the primary regular long-term hosting venue for a major-league team.
-The costs do not include maintenance and operations expenditures and may not account for additional in-kind donations of public land or accommodating infrastructure, because they are not reported.
+The costs reported here reflect publicly reported capital costs on building, land, and infrastructure for constructing new venues that served as the primary regular long-term home for a major-league team.
+The costs do not include maintenance and operations expenditures and may not account for additional in-kind donations of public land or accommodating infrastructure, because they are often not reported.

 Data on stadium construction and funding were compiled from several sources.
 Judith Grant Long's [*Public-Private Partnerships for Major League Sports Facilities*](https://doi.org/10.4324/9780203077276)  (Table 2.1)  is the source for much of the cost data through 2010.
 Its consistent valuation framework and expert review make it a particularly useful source for historical comparisons.
 I collected post-2010 and a few other missing observations from various media sources.
 Publicly reported costs often differ across sources, and reporting standards are not identical over time or across publications; therefore, the cost estimates are based on accounts that I determined to be the most credible.
-Keep in mind that the presented data represent ballpark figures---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, financing, and costs.
+These data represent *ballpark figures*---literally and figuratively---but they are sufficiently reliable to reflect general trends in venue construction, financing, and costs.

-[Appendix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) provides a full description of included costs, as well as collection methods and sources.
+[Appendix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) provides a full description of included costs, collection methods, and sources.

 ## What costs are commonly omitted from stadium subsidy estimates?

 The costs reported here do not include additional government direct and in-kind subsidies that public stadiums often receive, but these very real costs are often not publicly recorded in a consistent manner so that they can be reliably tracked over time.
 Supplementary contributions include area infrastructure improvements, capital maintenance and upgrades, ongoing operations, and tax abatements and exemptions.
+So, it is possible that a venue listed as receiving zero subsidies did benefit from some public contributions.
 Urban planning scholar Judith Grant Long (see [here](https://doi.org/10.4324/9780203077276) and [here](https://doi.org/10.1177/1527002504264614))  has estimated that these added expenses can increase the taxpayer burden beyond the officially budgeted costs by between 25 and 40%.

-Public policy researcher [Geoffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translate to an additional $22 billion in foregone local government revenue through the lives of current venue leases---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.
+Public policy researcher [Geoffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translated to an additional $22 billion in foregone local government revenue through the lives of active venues (in 2021)---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.

-Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in tax revenue between 2000 and 2020.
+Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in lost tax revenue between 2000 and 2020.

 (*Note: Dollar values in this section converted from reported year dollar to 2024 dollars.*)